 Unity and the brand experience

-In the commercial world, unity isn’t just important within a single print or online piece.
-It’s essential across the full range of print and interactive media, as well as any physical spaces associated with the brand.
+single print or online piece.
+It’s essential across the full range of print and

-When Harvest Market opened in late 2016, it was an entirely new retail grocery concept in the Champaign-Urbana market and for its parent company, Niemann Foods.
+Market opened in late 2016, it was an entirely new retail grocery concept in the Champaign-Urbana market and for its parent company, Niemann Foods.

 They created a new brand from scratch, and thought through every little detail to get things right and distinguish themselves from all other food stores in the minds of their target audience.
 The result is branding that conveys the idea of freshness, quality and transparency in the farm-to-table supply chain.